w-lfpup/hyperevents-js/README.md

 ## About

-Superchunk is a alternative to bulky frontend frameworks
+HyperEvents is an alternative to bulky frontend frameworks.
+Rather than bind and remove specific callbacks on specific elements, HyperEvents utilizes DOM events to create a "hyper" event derived from a UI event and an elements corresponding attributes.

-A handful of kbs enables a browser to declaratively:
+Effectively HyperEvents enable a browser to declaratively:

 - query JSON APIs
 - fetch html fragments
 - lazy-load esmodules
 - dispatch action events (think redux actions)
-- throttle any action (except esmodules)
-- queue any action (except esmodules)

-And with those core features, Superchunk skips over all the imperative event bindings required in JSX or tagged templates.

 ## Install